exmorse/pyRadioHeadNRF24/README.md

 Writing programs using pyRadioHeadNRF24
 ---------------------------------------
 - Import the module: ```import pyRadioHeadNRF24 as Radio```
-* If the program is in a different directory, the path to pyRadioHeadNRF24 need to be added to PYTONPATH
+* If the program is in a different directory, the path to pyRadioHeadNRF24 need to be added to PYTHONPATH

 ###Using directly the Driver with no Manager
 - Instantiate an object of the ```nRF24``` class: ```nrf24 = Radio.nRF24()```